 10 February 1868: The death of Sir David Brewster, FRS, the renowned scientist who studied optics and invented the kaleidoscope.

-12 February 1624: Goldsmith and philanthropist George Heriot dies.
+12 February 1624: The death in London of Goldsmith and philanthropist George Heriot.

 12 February 1846: The death in Ruthwell of Henry Duncan, the founder of the world's first savings bank.